 Wait!
 Don’t start yet!
 Put some –appropriate- music on first!

-A small dose of summer for some days yet and great anticipation to discover places that until recently I didn’t know they even existed.
-My company for this trip was my friend Silia, another fan of Italy (aka the triptych paste, pizza, gelato).
+A small dose of summer for some days yet and great anticipation to discover places that until recently I didn’t know even existed.
+My company for this trip was my friend Silia, another fan of Italy (aka the triptych pasta, pizza, gelato).
 However, I arrived in Italy two days earlier and chose to stay in Monopoli.
-Two days with myself, my book, my camera and endless walks.
-Two very enjoyable days that I gave to myself until the official road trip started for good!
+Two days with myself, my book, my camera, and endless walks.
+I gave myself two very enjoyable days until the official road trip started for good!

 Distance by train from Bari (Centrale) –> Polignano a Mare: 27 minutes / Cost: from 2.40 € / Frequency: Every 30 minutes.